JOSHUA HALE | THE HOLISTIC TECH WIZARD

 The Architecture of Control

-I built BTM because I needed it at every stage: at 16 facing exile, at 26 drowning in chemicals, at 36 trapped in golden handcuffs, at 46 navigating AI revolution's promises and perils.
-It's the operating system for anyone ready to stop asking permission and start building their own reality.
+I built BTM because I needed it at every stage: at 16 facing exile, at 26 drowning in chemicals, at 36 stuck in golden handcuffs, at 46 sorting the promises of AI from the traps.
+It's the operating system for anyone done asking permission and ready to build their own thing.

 Breaking Free